Soft labelling for semantic segmentation: Bringing coherence to label down-sampling: Related work

-To provide a common sample selection for both color and label images, down-sampling strategies based on learned sampling \cite{9008795} and multi-patch division \cite{m_Huynh-etal-CVPR21} have been proposed.
-However, the former results in the cascading of sampling errors to the segmentation model \cite{9008795}.
-Multi-patch training frameworks are, in turn, requested to process versions of the image multiple times, with one being a regularly down-sampled version of the image to conserve the scene context and the others crops of different scaled versions of the image to conserve small-scale objects details.
-In practice, this framework allows to effectively train HRNetV2 using an input size of $128\times 256$.
+To provide a common sample selection for both colour and label images, down-sampling strategies based on multi-patch division \cite{m_Huynh-etal-CVPR21} and learned sampling \cite{9008795} have been proposed.
+However, the latter results in the cascading of sampling errors to the segmentation model \cite{9008795}.
+Multi-patch training frameworks are, in turn, requested to process versions of the image multiple times, with one being a regularly down-sampled version of the image to conserve the scene context and the other crops of different scaled versions of the image to conserve small-scale object details.
+In practice, this framework allows us to effectively train models with small-resolution input crops.
 However, 85 crops per image have to be processed, thus multiple GPUs are still needed because of the required large batch sizes.
+In this paper, we showcase that effective training of semantic segmentation models can be performed even in small resolutions by pairing the colour and label sampling strategies.